 The Indian government heavily promotes handicraft items for export from the country.
 Recently, they raised the incentive rates for such products under the Merchandise Export Scheme from 5% to 7%.
 Such a move will help exporters of handicraft items recover their production costs while continuing to offer competitive prices.

 In September last year, the government approved a fund worth ₹2.8 crores to develop the traditional artisanal industry in Varanasi.
-Further, such benefit schemes introduced by the Ministry of Textiles have helped thousands of craftsmen affected by the COVID-19 crisis around the country.
+Further, such benefit schemes introduced by the Ministry of Textiles have helped thousands of artisans affected by the COVID-19 crisis around the country.